fkie-cad/yapscan/README.md

-   scan                        scans processes or paths with yara rules zip-rules                   creates an encrypted zip containing compiled yara rules join                        joins dumps with padding crash-processe, crash       crash a processe help, h                     Shows a list of commands or help for one command
+   scan                        scans processes or paths with yara rules zip-rules                   creates an encrypted zip containing compiled yara rules join                        joins dumps with padding crash-process, crash        crash a process help, h                     Shows a list of commands or help for one command
 ```